Raeonix-J/B-Tier/README.md

-# Trine 3: The Artifacts of Power — Tier Analysis
+# Trine 3: The Artifacts of Power

 **Tier Placement: B Tier**